-- 1. completion of 1-7 as listed for EMT level. - 2. current Alabama license as an EMT - 3. current National Registry license for EMT. - 4. application for the Advanced Emergency Medical Technician Program. - concurrent enrollment in EMP 189, Applied Anatomy and Physiology for Paramedic, or BIO 201, Anatomy and Physiology I or previous completion with minimum grade of C.
+- 1. completion of 1-7 as listed for EMT level. - 2. current National Registry license for EMT. - 3. application for the Advanced Emergency Medical Technician Program. - 4. recommended enrollment in BIO 111, Survey of Human Biology (previously EMP 189), or BIO 201, Anatomy and Physiology I or previous completion with minimum grade of C.